DragonProgrammer/Graphics-Class/README.md

  **image6.txt

   The image created heare is a set of concentric circles with the spaces between each filled with a different color.
-And then the background being changed.

  ![Alt text](image6.jpg)